Makita Cordless Combi-Drills – How to Know the Best Combi Drill to Buy

 Perhaps the beefiest combi-drill in our 4 picks is the DHP458.

-Supplied body-only, you save loads of cash going for this option, but it does come with a side handle and depth gauge for greater control when drilling into masonry, which it will do up to 16mm in diameter.
+Supplied body-only, you save loads of cash going for this option.
+It comes with a side handle and depth gauge for greater control when drilling into masonry, which it will do up to 16mm in diameter.
 When you’re drilling wood, it will handle holes up to a massive 65mm.
-The motor housing is drip and dustproof, making it the ideal combi-drill for harsh environment work, and the motor outputs up to 6,000bpm.
+The motor housing is drip and dustproof.
+This makes it the ideal combi-drill for harsh environment work, and the motor outputs up to 6,000bpm.
 It’s a really tough workhorse of a combi-drill and it can take a knock!

 Those are our picks for the best Makita cordless combi-drills.
 What’s yours?